arturonline/docs/golang/snippets/io.md

 ## Using scanln

-`scanln` is similar to `Scan`, but stops scanning at a newline and after the final item there must be a newline or EOF.
+`scanln` is similar to `Scan`, but stops scanning at a newline and after the final item there must be a newline or *EOF*.

 Read string: